 To distinguish it from the Old Column, a friend suggested that I write here in haiku, but limericks are more my style.

 So now you know I will use humor.
-It might be a bit edgy sometime.
+It might be a bit edgy sometimes.
 Don’t say you weren’t warned.

 I would prefer starting this adventure with something torn from the headlines, but I feel I have to show you a road map, so you know what to expect.